Online Centres Network: Online learning

 The new website contains four main sections:

-Get ready, to tackle those basic literacy and numeracy skills before tackling any online skills.
+Get ready, to tackle basic literacy and numeracy skills before tackling any online skills.

 Get started, which includes fun engagement resources to help get first time learners started.

 Online basics, the course that was developed in conjunction with BIS and Becta to provide learners with all of the skills they need to get started with computers and the internet.

 Learn more, which includes a number of popular courses including Facebook and socialising online, Shopping online and Using a computer.

 What next, which contains resources to help learners progress, including details on volunteering opportunities.

 myguide, the original learning platform which was developed by Online Centres Foundation ceased to exist in September 2011.
 The most popular courses that existed on myguide have been moved across to the new learning platform.

 Get Online Week

 Get Online Week is an annual national campaign run by Good Things Foundation throughout the Online Centres Network, which helps tens of thousands of people to improve their computer and internet skills each year.

 Get Online Week has been going since 2007, when the organisation then known as UK online centres first marked out a date in October to bring digital inclusion to national attention.
 Since then the campaign has grown into a week-long annual celebration, with thousands of events taking place each year in centres and more unusual locations, bringing digital skills and know-how to everyone.

 Past Get Online Week partners and sponsors have included, Lloyds Banking Group, the BBC, Go ON UK, Post Offices, BT, Three Mobile, Google, Sky, and Facebook.